prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

    @>      ASN25    A       ND2_393  <--->      ASP21    A       OD2_333     2.7    31.6
    @> Number of detected hydrogen bonds: 7.

-Similarly for other interactions type.
-Moreover, we can also select frames which we would like to analyze as well as the selection with the protein structure.
+Similarly, for other interactions type.
+Moreover, we can also select frames that we would like to analyze as well as the selection with the protein structure.
 Below you will find such examples:

 .. ipython:: python